 While you may be able to prove that the other party was negligent and caused you to suffer numerous injuries, you may still be barred from recovery because of Contributory Negligence.
 North Carolina, unfortunately, is one of the few remaining states that still follows this rule.
 Under North Carolina Contributory Negligence Doctrine, if you were found to be even 1% at fault in an accident, you may be completely barred from any recovery whatsoever.
 The policy behind this rule is justified by legislators in that as a plaintiff, you also owe a duty to the other person to exercise reasonable care on your own behalf.
 This antiquated rule also, allegedly, helps to keep insurance premiums down.

-As a Matthews car accident lawyer who has been involved in multiple car accidents myself, I understand the agony and the pain that a personal injury victim experiences.
+As a Charlotte car accident lawyer who has been involved in multiple car accidents myself, I understand the agony and the pain that a personal injury victim experiences.
 Aside from the physical injuries, emotional stress, loss of income and exorbitant medical expenses, you also have to deal with restoring your financial well-being, which more often than not proves to be very challenging.

 Whether you sustained light, soft-tissue injuries or injuries of catastrophic nature, we are passionate about standing up and fighting for you to get what you rightfully deserve.
 In fact, even if your injuries were light in nature, you still need to get evaluated by a physician because adrenaline has a tendency to mask injuries.